 - If your collection has forms on it, you’ll be prompted to complete any required form fields, and click “Save”.
 If no forms exist, skip this step.

-- Turn on the Cheddar Up card reader and tap, dip or swipe the credit card.
-Please note that if you are using the dip method, be sure to NOT remove the card until the message on your device indicates to do so (similar to checkout at any retail store).
+- Next you will see a "Tap, Insert or Swipe Card" view.
+Please note that if you are using the insert method, be sure to NOT remove the card until the message on your device indicates to do so (similar to checkout at any retail store).
 If the customer is paying with cash or check, enter the amount tendered and the app will record the payment and calculate the customer’s change for you.

 Don't have our awesome card reader?
-For the most efficient point-of-sale processing, get one here.
-In addition, you can also scan most credit cards using your smart phone’s camera or enter the card number manually).
+To accept point-of-sale payments more efficiently, get one here.
+In addition, you can also scan embossed credit cards using your smart phone’s camera or enter the card number manually).

 Know when to tap, dip or swipe!